gjermundgaraba/bjaanes.github.io/_posts/2015-03-22-what-we-should-learn-in-school.md

 These opinions are based upon what my education was like, and what I have heard from other students about their education.
 That said, I am certain that there are also lots of great schools that are teaching student what they need to know.

 Personally, believe there is a massive deficit in the current software education system.
 The academia and the real world industry is not in sync.
-I don&#8217;t know why this is, but I suspect it comes down to many factors.
+I don't know why this is, but I suspect it comes down to many factors.
 A couple of which I think might be:

-  * Teachers that haven&#8217;t worked in the industry for some time (or not at all), and don&#8217;t stay up to date.
+  * Teachers that haven't worked in the industry for some time (or not at all), and don't stay up to date.
-  * Academia has it&#8217;s own thoughts and opinions on subjects which are not applicable in the industry.
+  * Academia has it's own thoughts and opinions on subjects which are not applicable in the industry.
   * Schools not focusing on the industry, and what it actually need from potential workers.

 &nbsp;

-# What we don&#8217;t learn &#8211; but should have.
+# What we don't learn - but should have.

-We learn lots of great stuff, but there are many skills that don&#8217;t get taught in school.
+We learn lots of great stuff, but there are many skills that don't get taught in school.
 I will focus on these.

 ## Debugging.
 Real debugging.

 This makes me so angry!
 Why were we never told that debugging is more than putting print statements all over your code?
-How to use a proper debugger to make your way through logic is so important that I can&#8217;t even fathom why this isn&#8217;t taught first year?
+How to use a proper debugger to make your way through logic is so important that I can't even fathom why this isn't taught first year?
 It makes understanding code easier and it is a skill that is needed (and expected).

 &nbsp;